mobizt/Firebase-ESP32/README.md

-# Firebase Real Time Database Arduino Client Library for ESP32
+# Firebase Realtime Database Arduino Client Library for ESP32

-Google's Firebase Real Time Database Arduino Library for ESP32 v 2.3.2
+Google's Firebase Realtime Database Arduino Library for ESP32 v 2.3.2

 This client library provides the most reliable operations for read, store, update, delete, backup and restore the database data.

 In addition, the library allows you to read and store binary data from/to device's memory or external SD memory.

-This library comunicated with Google Firebase Real Time Database through the REST API.
+This library comunicated with Google Firebase Realtime Database through the REST API.

 The library supports all ESP32 MCU based modules.
 For ESP8266 please try [ESP8266 Firebase Arduino library]( https://github.com/mobizt/Firebase-ESP8266)